Accessing Council Services:

 |>Over £505||17 % of £505 and 50 % of the remainder|

-If you are receiving Job Seekers Allowance or Income Support the Council will apply for deductions to be made at a prescribed rate directly from your benefit.
+If you are receiving Job Seekers Allowance, Income Support or Universal Credit the Council will apply for deductions to be made at a prescribed rate directly from your benefit.
 The Department of Work and Pensions will pay these deductions direct to the Council at regular intervals.
-The amount, which will be deducted, is currently a nominal amount.

 The Council will first issue a Statutory Demand, which will give you 21 days to pay the amount due in full.